-Continued urbanisation is one of the most significant issues that will affect the real estate industry.
-Many cities across the country are mimicking the walkability and transit-oriented development that New York, Washington DC and San Francisco have established successfully as “24-hour cities”.
+Continued urbanization is one of the most significant issues that will affect the real estate industry.
+Many cities across the country are mimicking the walkability and transit-oriented development that New York, Washington DC, and San Francisco have established successfully as “24-hour cities.”
 Smaller cities are copying this model, but on a more affordable scale, thus being coined 18-hour cities.

-While last year, this was an emerging phenomenon, but in 2016, it is becoming something to invest in.
-Attracting potential workers due to availability of affordable services, and employers due to the lower cost of doing business.
+While last year this was an emerging phenomenon, in 2016, it is becoming an investment opportunity.
+Attracting potential workers due to the availability of affordable services and employers due to the lower cost of doing business.
 The report states that this means that 18-hour cities are being considered viable investment alternatives to the big six.

 The suburbs are thriving, but in a new way to the past, by using components of the urban environment.
-Investors like urban investments more than the suburbs, so using urban components are making them much more attractive to big investors.
-There is growing evidence that supports the idea that millennials will eventually make their way to outer neighbourhoods and suburbs.
-In this areas they are still looking for good public transport and the amenities that they enjoy in the urban areas.
+Investors like urban investments more than the suburbs, so using urban components is making them much more attractive to big investors.
+There is growing evidence that supports the idea that millennials will eventually make their way to outer neighborhoods and suburbs.
+In these areas, they are still looking for good public transport and the amenities that they enjoy in the urban areas.